 It turned out to be the perfect decision.
 By late morning we were in the cloud and I felt sorry for the people who were passing us, going in the opposite direction.
 I knew they won’t witness what we did just a few hours before.
 Remember early bird catches the worm!

-My favourite sections of the route were Bocchetta Bassa dei Massodi pass, around 1 hour into the ferrata, and the long ladder leading to Bocchetta della Valazza with dramatic views of one of the spires of Cima Brenta right ahead.
+My favorite sections of the route were the Bocchetta Bassa dei Massodi pass, around 1 hour into the Ferrata, and the long ladder leading to Bocchetta Della Valazza with dramatic views of one of the spires of Cima Brenta right ahead.
 Refer to the photos above.
 You can find those places in the photo descriptions.

-We reached the second pass in around 2 hours after leaving the refuge.
-From the Bochetta della Valazza pass it is another hour traversing along the ledges of the western face of Cima Brenta.
-On a good weather day you can look down towards Lake Molveno, close to 2000 vertical meters below!
+We reached the second pass around 2 hours after leaving the refuge.
+From the Bochetta Della Valazza pass, it is another hour traversing along the ledges of the western face of Cima Brenta.
+On a good weather day, you can look down towards Lake Molveno, close to 2000 vertical meters below!

 Take extra care when going down and make sure to place your steps securely.
 Whilst it’s not a sharp descend you want to avoid sliding down as much as possible.
 This is the only time I wished I had crampons but my hiking poles definitely helped with keeping my balance.

 40 minutes after leaving Bocca del Tuckett you should arrive at rifugio Tuckett, where you had spent your first night!
 Don’t drink that victory beer yet though!

 From rifugio Tuckett take path no. 316 to Passo Grosté, where you started the traverse!
 Aptly named rifugio Stoppani is a great location to stop, celebrate and reflect back on the awesome adventure you just had, before you take the gondola back down to Madonna di Campiglio!